ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 Metadata Bit construction from Kreuter et al. {{?KLOR20=DOI.10.1007/978-3-030-56784-2_11}}
 or the attribute-based VOPRF from Huang et al. {{HIJK21}}.

-Metadata may also be arbitrarily long or bounded in length.
-The amount of permitted metadata may be determined by application or by the underlying cryptographic protocol.

-## Adding public metadata to the protocol

-Privacy Pass allows the addition of public metadata to the underlying VOPRF primitive by using the the POPRF construction.
-In this case, either the server or client or both chose the metadata they will like to see added at their setup.
+Public metadata is that which clients can observe as part of the token issuance flow.
+Public metadata can either be transparent or opaque.
+For example, transparent public metadata is a value that the client either generates itself, or the server provides during the issuance flow and the client can check for correctness.
+Opaque public metadata is metadata the client can see but cannot check for correctness.
+As an example, the opaque public metadata might be a "fraud detection signal", computed on behalf of the server, during token issuance.
+In normal circumstances, clients cannot determine if this value is correct or otherwise a tracking vector.
+A mechanism for adding public metadata is by using the PO-PRF construction, by which the server or client chose what kind of public metadata to add during setup.

-Adding this kinda of metadata is useful when trying to prevent hoarding attacks or to bound the token to a geographical location.
+Adding this public of metadata is useful when trying to prevent hoarding

-One abuse of Privacy Pass not prevented by the original design is what we refer to as a hoarding attack, also called a farming attack.
-A malicious user can gather a large number of tokens by running the issuance protocol as many times as possible over some period of time and getting `m` amount of tokens.
-Later, the malicious user can redeem all the gathered tokens at once in order to render the provided service unavailable in a (D)DoS attack (by, for example, overwhelming a website with expensive requests).
+attacks: a malicious user can gather a large number of tokens by running the issuance protocol as many times as possible over some period of time and getting `m` amount of tokens.
+Later, the malicious user can redeem all the gathered tokens at once in order to render the provided service unavailable in a (D)DoS attack.

 One potential defense against this attack is to force periodic rotation of the server's key as a mean to revoke tokens.
 Nevertheless, token issuance